-Podiatric physicians are well educated and trained in general aspects of medicine, including conducting a history and physical.
+Podiatric physicians are well educated and trained in general aspects of medicine.
 They are required to have extensive knowledge of the human body and its complexity to understand diseases states, health disorders, and other ailments and illnesses that produce impacts on the foot and ankle.
 Additionally, podiatric physicians must recognize when they encounter conditions requiring referral to another health care practitioner that is able to treat systemic conditions.
+Podiatric physicians encountering such conditions also assess whether there is sufficient medical evidence, and it is in the patient's best interest, to pursue hospital admission while obtaining referrals.

-Individual hospitals determine who may perform histories and physicals for surgery and admittance to their facilities, however, general pre-surgical histories and physicals are within the scope of practice of podiatric physicians.
+Individual hospitals determine who may admit patients to their facilities based on admitting privileges, however, patient admittance for conditions other than the foot and ankle is within the scope of practice of podiatric physicians.

-In summary, the board has determined podiatric physicians are permitted by law to conduct general presurgical histories and physicals.
+In summary, the board has determined podiatric physicians are permitted by law to admit patients to hospitals for conditions other than the foot and ankle.